Kirrawee

 PROFILE FAQ

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 25 projects that are expected to impact the area.
-Notable projects include President Private Hospital Redevelopment, Workway Trade Centre, Gymea Trade Centre Redevelopment (Stages 2 & 3), and Heathcote Road Overtaking Lane - Lucas Heights to Engadine.
-The following list details those projects that are likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch identified 25 projects that could affect this region.
+Notable ones include President Private Hospital Redevelopment, Workway Trade Centre, Gymea Trade Centre Redevelopment (Stages 2 & 3), and Heathcote Road Overtaking Lane - Lucas Heights to Engadine.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.